 While microsuction is a popular choice and has its place in ear care, the efficacy of water irrigation as evidenced in this survey suggests it may merit a broader application in clinical practice.
 It should be noted that water irrigation is contraindicated in certain conditions, such as the presence of a punctured eardrum, and is not a one-size-fits-all solution.

 The survey results also revealed that clients who underwent both microsuction and water irrigation in the same session did not require follow-up treatments.
-This pattern suggests that combining these methods might provide a more comprehensive solution for earwax removal.
+This pattern suggests that combining both techniques could offer a more thorough solution.
 It warrants further examination to understand the potential synergistic effects of using both techniques.